Short-Term Side Effects of Proviron

 Counseling and Mental Health Services:

-Psychological and emotional well-being is an important aspect of managing Proviron use.
-Access to counseling or therapy can help individuals cope with mood swings, aggression, and other psychological effects.
-Cognitive-behavioral therapy (CBT) is particularly effective in managing behavioral changes and emotional instability.
+Mental health is part of managing Proviron use.
+Counseling can help with mood swings, aggression, and the other psychological effects.
+Cognitive behavioral therapy (CBT) is especially useful for behavioral and emotional issues.

 Stress Management Techniques: